sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 ### Default settings

-Curl has various ways to configure default settings, e.g. in ``$HOME/.curlrc``, so one can set the DoH URL that way:
+Curl has various ways to configure default settings, e.g. in ``$HOME/.curlrc``, so one can set the DoH URL and enable ECH that way:

             $ cat ~/.curlrc
             doh-url=https://1.1.1.1/dns-query